-The Company's projects are at the exploration and development stage.
-The Santana project has entered into the development stage.
-The Cero de Oro, Los Verdes and La Fortuna projects have defined mineral resources that have been determined by a Preliminary Economic Assessment, to be potentially economic.
+The Company's projects are at the exploration, development and operations stage.
+The Cerro de Oro, Los Verdes and La Fortuna projects have defined mineral resources that have been determined by a Preliminary Economic Assessment, to be potentially economic.
 Development of these projects would follow only if additional favourable results, regulatory approval and financing are obtained.
-Funding for the Cero de Oro was finalized pursuant to the Auramet funding package finalized October 27, 2023 and permitting is underway.
+Funding for the Cerro de Oro was finalized pursuant to the Auramet funding package finalized October 30, 2023 and permitting is underway.